Energinet-DataHub/opengeh-edi/README.md

 In this sprint we are working on

-- Send out results using the CIM JSON format
+- Be able to search for outgoing messages in frontend

 In the next sprint we are working on

-- Be able to search for outgoing messages in frontend
+- Support new proces type
-- Creating acceptance test for testing message flow
+- New outgoing message.
+Net exchange pr. grid

 ## Getting Started